Bodrum Holidays 2025/2026

 Villages that capture the imagination

 In addition to Bodrum’s main city, the peninsula features various tranquil villages, beaches and bays, providing a traditional environment away from the excitement of Bodrum itself.
 Bitez is just 20 minutes by car from Bodrum and is one of the smaller, largely unspoilt villages that lie in the area.
-It has cosy tavernas and restaurants, and the centre is just 15 minutes’ walk away from the bay, where you will find sunloungers and umbrellas for sunbathing.
+It has cosy tavernas and restaurants, and the centre is just 15 minutes’ walk away from the bay, where you will find sun loungers and umbrellas for sunbathing.
 As in much of the area, the winds here are favourable for watersports.
-This is also where the only Turkish Delight in the area is made.
+What’s more, this is also where the only Turkish Delight in the area is made.

 Buzzing nightlife

 Bodrum nightlife is as fantastic as what’s on offer in the day.
 Most of the venues lie on the two-kilometre-long Cumhuriyet Street, where you’ll discover some fantastic bars serving refreshing Turkish beer and a good selection of cocktails.
-Visiting this spot is, however, the perfect opportunity to try the most famous local drink, Raki.
-It’s mixed with water, giving it a milky colour, but don’t be fooled as it’s 45% alcohol.
+Visiting this spot is the perfect opportunity to try the most famous local drink, Raki.
+It’s mixed with water, giving it a milky colour, but don’t be fooled as it’s 45% alcohol!

 When it’s time to hit the clubs, the open-air Halikarnas goes crazy with foam parties and dance shows, and you probably won’t leave until the sun rises over the horizon.

-Marine Club Catamaran is a must.
+Marine Club Catamaran is a must too.
 This boat has a glass bottom that lights up the depths, leaving you mesmerised by the sea-life beneath it.
 Above water it’s just as exciting, as bright neon lights and hip-hop and Turkish music provide the atmosphere.